SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

 - windows-10
 ---

-&nbsp;

 [![image](/Images/wordpress/2016/11/image_thumb.png "image")](/Images/wordpress/2016/11/image.png)

-&nbsp;

-For my sins, I was asked back to [FutureDecoded](http://futuredecoded.com/) again this year to give a talk on the Microsoft UWP platform, specifically about bringing games to the XboxOne using UWP.&nbsp; By all accounts the session went well (especially as there was standing room only by the time the talk started).
+For my sins, I was asked back to [FutureDecoded](http://futuredecoded.com/) again this year to give a talk on the Microsoft UWP platform, specifically about bringing games to the XboxOne using UWP.
+By all accounts the session went well (especially as there was standing room only by the time the talk started).
 With it being just two days in the London ExCeL exhibition center, not everyone who wanted to make it could, in fact even some people were contacting me on the day saying they were in other sessions at that time but wanted more info.

 So for everyone who could not make it on the day or missed the session (or for those wanting a recap), I have recorded the session at home and published it on my “[Darkside of MonoGame](http://bit.ly/darksideofmonogame)” Youtube channel.
 (I just have to hope my [MonoGame](http://www.monogame.rocks/) friends will forgive me for featuring Unity on there for a bit ![Open-mouthed smile](/Images/wordpress/2016/11/wlEmoticon-openmouthedsmile.png)

 <iframe loading="lazy" title="Building apps &amp; games for Xbox One using UWP - Build once and target many - FutureDecoded2016" width="660" height="371" src="https://www.youtube.com/embed/AAMToCwPy8s?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**You might also ask “Why all the Fuss?”.** Well the answer is simple, Microsoft just opened up the XboxOne to UWP developers, allowing any retail XboxOne to become a development machine and test / deploy and publish UWP projects to the XboxOne Store.&nbsp; It is like Christmas has come again for those of us who remember the Xbox Live Indie Game platform and the thrill of writing your own games and running them on your home Xbox.
+**You might also ask “Why all the Fuss?”.** Well the answer is simple, Microsoft just opened up the XboxOne to UWP developers, allowing any retail XboxOne to become a development machine and test / deploy and publish UWP projects to the XboxOne Store.
+It is like Christmas has come again for those of us who remember the Xbox Live Indie Game platform and the thrill of writing your own games and running them on your home Xbox.

 * * *